murex/TCR/README.md

 Before running TCR with Perforce, make sure that the P4 Client is properly configured.

 To use TCR with Perforce, you'll need to add the `--vcs=p4` to the command line (you can also set this up in the `.tcr/config.yml`, see the [Configuration Directory](#configuration-directory) section below).

 > ***Note: Perforce limitations***
 >
 > At the moment, TCR over Perforce is still in the experimentation phase.
-It does not yet support all the git options.
-Here are the main limitations:
+It does not yet support all the options
+> available with git.
+> Here are the main limitations:
 >
-> - The option `--commit-failures` or `-f` is not supported
+> - Option `--commit-failures` or `-f` is not supported
-> - The option `--auto-push` or `-p` has no meaning with Perforce and is ignored
+> - Option `--auto-push` or `-p` has no meaning with Perforce and is ignored
-> - The sub-command `log` is not supported with Perforce
+> - Sub-command `log` is not supported
-> - The sub-command `stats` is not supported with Perforce
+> - Sub-command `stats` is not supported
-> - The sub-command `check` does not check the Perforce configuration

 </details>